A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: introduction

 This paper addresses the current incompatibility of plasma accelerators and electron--positron colliders.
 Rather than wait an unspecified but clearly long time for positron PWFA acceleration to be solved, we propose a hybrid, asymmetric, linear Higgs Factory (HALHF), in which electrons are accelerated to higher energy in PWFAs and positrons are accelerated to lower energy in conventional RF cavities.
 In order to maximise the potential cost reduction for such a device compared to ILC or CLIC, the positron energy must be considerably lower than in either of those proposals.
 To compensate and obtain a c.m. energy sufficient to produce Higgs bosons, the electron energy must be appropriately higher, taking advantage of the high accelerating gradients in PWFA.
 This means that the c.m. of the electron--positron annihilations will be boosted in the direction of motion of the electron beam.

 In the following, we first discuss the criteria on which the choice of suitable beam energies and bunch charges for the HALHF can be made, and the effect of these choices on energy efficiency and luminosity per bunch crossing.
 The effect of beam--beam limitations on the latter are investigated using GUINEA-PIG~\cite{Schulte_Thesis_1996}.
 An approximate footprint and schematic layout are shown.
 The characteristics of the electron beam from a PWFA-based accelerator of the required energy, including the number of PWFA stages required and the overall bunch-train pattern, are outlined.
 This is followed by details on some aspects of experimentation at HALHF that differ from those at a symmetric collider.
 We then outline a capital cost estimate and estimate the running costs, based predominantly on scaling from other proposals.
-The penultimate section details staging and upgrade options, followed by our conclusions.
+The penultimate section details staging and upgrade options.
+In the conclusions, we also remark on the substantial improvements in performance that are necessary in the proposed R\&D programme.